SofiRoadToDev/ecommerce/ecommerce/docs/SETUP.md

 - [ ] Database connection works
 - [ ] Products load on home page
 - [ ] Environment variables are set
-- [ ] Stripe webhooks are configured
+- [ ] PayPal sandbox is configured
 - [ ] Email service is connected
 - [ ] Admin password is set
 - [ ] Storage bucket is created